rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/a_lending_03_run_flow.md

 6. A Homeowners Insurance Application

 Steps:
-1. Upload a new [lending_package.pdf](../../assets/data/lending_package.pdf) to the S3 input bucket.
+1. Upload a new [lending_package.pdf](../../assets/data/lending_package.pdf) to the S3 input bucket, e.g. similar to this `lending-flow-bucket43879c71-heddfpqsgwfj/documents/`
-2. Check for results in the S3 output bucket in the AWS console, e.g. `lending-flow-bucket.../documents-output`.
+2. Check for results in the S3 output bucket in the AWS console, e.g. similar to `lending-flow-bucket43879c71-heddfpqsgwfj/documents-output/`.

 You can use the command below to copy the BDA result.
 ```bash